Realitylion/CRUDman/README.md

 ## Getting Started

-To get started with the application, first clone the repository to your local machine, change to the `src` folder, and install the dependencies.
-Run the following command to start the application:
+To get started with the application, simply click on the deployments button on the right-side of this repository's page and it will redirect you automatically to the web-app.

-### `npm start`

-This will start the application on http://localhost:3000/.

 ## Features